martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 # Security Considerations {#security}

 This mechanism defines an alternate way to obtain server and client certificates other than in the initial TLS handshake.
 While the signature of exported authenticator values is expected to be equally secure, it is important to recognize that a vulnerability in this code path is at least equal to a vulnerability in the TLS handshake.

+## Impersonation

-This could also increase the impact of a key compromise.
-Rather than needing to subvert DNS or IP routing in order to use a compromised certificate, a malicious server now only needs a client to connect to *some* HTTPS site under its control.
-Clients SHOULD continue to validate that destination IP addresses are valid for the origin either by direct DNS resolution or resolution of a validated Alternative Service.
+This mechanism could increase the impact of a key compromise.
+Rather than needing to subvert DNS or IP routing in order to use a compromised certificate, a malicious server now only needs a client to connect to *some* HTTPS site under its control in order to present the compromised certificate.
+Clients MUST continue to validate that the destination IP address is valid for the origin either by direct DNS resolution or resolution of a validated Alternative Service.
 (Future work could include a mechanism for a server to offer proofs.)

+As noted in the Security Considerations of [I-D.sullivan-tls-exported-authenticator], it difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
+As a result, clients MUST NOT assume that because one origin was previously colocated with another, those origins will be reachable via the same endpoints in the future.
+Clients MUST NOT consider previous secondary certificates to be validated after TLS session resumption.
+However, clients MAY query for previously-presented secondary certificates after first repeating the validation of the endpoint's IP address against fresh DNS and Alt-Svc information.

+## Fingerprinting

 This draft defines a mechanism which could be used to probe servers for origins they support, but opens no new attack versus making repeat TLS